Who has access?

-- To create rules, go to the Style Guide page of the Admin panel.
-You can add new rules one by one (+ New Rule button) or upload several rules at once from a CSV file (Import Rules button):
+To create style rules, go to the Style Rules page.
+You can add new rules one by one by clicking Add rule in the upper-right corner of the page or upload several rules at once by clicking Import list:

-- To get a better understanding of how it works, we suggest that you start by clicking the + New Rule button.
+To get a better understanding of how it works, we suggest you start by clicking Add rule.
 Here you will see the three parts that make up a rule:

 - Original text - an incorrectly spelled word or phrase that you’d like to change (Tip: you can press Tab to enter several instances).

-- Change to - a substitute for the original text.
-Check No text change if there is no substitute for the original text.
+- Rule - a substitute for the original text.
+Leave this field empty if there is no substitute for the original text.

-- Explanation of the rule - some context for your team to understand the suggestion.
+- Explanation - some context for your team to understand the suggestion.

-- Once the necessary fields are filled out, click Add to include the new rule in your style guide.
+Once the necessary fields are filled out, click Save to add the new rule to your style rule set.

-- That’s it!
-Your team members will now see suggestions from the style guide as they type:
+That’s it!
+Your team members will now see suggestions from the style rule set as they type:

-Note: Style guide suggestions are not available in the Grammarly Keyboard at this time.
+Note: Style rule suggestions are not available in the Grammarly Keyboard at this time.

-- Open the downloaded file and populate it with your new rules of choice.
+- Open the downloaded file and add your style rules to it.
 It is important to keep the original formatting of the file intact.

 Note: If you’re having trouble uploading the file, please make sure that it does not contain non-English characters and try again.

-These are some example categories of rules to include in your style guide.
+These are some example categories of style rules:

 Product or company names